gvwilson/thirdbit/src/fiction/in-heck/index.md

 "This one has been monitoring your approach."
 Patient's feet skittered on the pavement again.
-"This one has shielded you from Consensus.
+"This one has shielded you from Central.
 You would not have made it this far without this one's assistance, but please, do not waste time on thanks.